 We saw this article about the ELD delay request from Indiana.
 It seems that the attorney general is questioning the validity of self-certification of the ELD equipment currently on the market.

 We know that older electronic logging devices don’t comply with the ELD mandate.
-They didn’t have the standards set at the time.
+But, they didn’t have the standards set at the time.
 Each company produced equipment that met the trucking companies’ requirements at the time.

 The attorney general is right to be concerned about what’s available on the market.
 We took a tour of what’s available on Ebay today.
 Of the top 10 listings, three were NOT listed on the FMCSA record of acceptable ELDs.
 A couple looked pretty questionable – they even used big names in the industry to get your confidence.
 However, when we searched for the model number on the FMCSA database, they didn’t turn up.

 Certification is a real concern when there are major consequences.
 Self-certification by the ELD manufacturers sounds risky.
 If we truckers can’t show a legit record of our HOS, the fines are high.
-That attorney general in Indiana points at a problem – but the solution is built into the mandate.
+That attorney general in Indiana points at a problem.
+However, the solution is built into the mandate.

 When a device fails, the driver should call it in to the manufacturer as soon as possible.
 If the failure is discovered by a law enforcement officer or DOT inspector, the manufacturer is notified and given a deadline to get it fixed.
-If the manufacturer doesn’t solve the problem on time, then they lose their certification.
-There’s even a link on the FMCSA page of revoked devices.
-(Nothing on there… yet.)
+Additionally, if the manufacturer doesn’t solve the problem on time, then they lose their certification.
+Furthermore, there’s even a link on the FMCSA page of revoked devices.

-All those companies who jumped on the ELD bandwagon because they see a quick way to make some money… are they going to keep up their end of the deal by maintaining their standards?
+A lot of companies jumped on the ELD bandwagon because they see a quick way to make some money.
+But, are they going to keep up their end of the deal by maintaining their standards?
 Will they even still be around in a year after the December 17, 2017, deadline has passed?

 We will.
 We’re committed to our drivers and fleet managers.